-- a. accreditation, supervision and recommendation for approval by the Council of the College of education and training programmes; - b. accreditation and recommendation for approval by the Council of the College of recognised training units; - c. accreditation, supervision and recommendation for approval by the Council of the College of recognised training posts: - d. accreditation and recommendation for approval by the Council of the College of recognised supervisors and trainers: - e. registration and supervision of recognised trainees; - f. supervision, inspection and recommendation for approval by the Council of the College training logbooks; - g. maintenance of a central registry of trainees; - h. recommendation for approval by the Council of the College of the formats of assessment and examination for the assessment of trainees at various stages of their training; - i. accreditation and recommendation for approval by the Council of the College of continuing medical education activities: - j. to keep in close liaison with the Academy Education Committee, post graduate medical education centres in hospitals and clinics, medical faculties of the Universities, specialist trainers and hospital chief executives; - k. to form any subcommittee necessary for the purpose of carrying out any of the above functions.
+- a. accreditation, supervision and recommendation for approval by the Council of the College of education and training programmes; - b. accreditation and recommendation for approval by the Council of the College of recognized training units; - c. accreditation, supervision and recommendation for approval by the Council of the College of recognized training posts; - d. accreditation and recommendation for approval by the Council of the College of recognized supervisors and trainers; - e. registration and supervision of recognized trainees; - f. supervision, inspection and recommendation for approval by the Council of the College training logbooks; - g. maintenance of a central registry of trainees; - h. coordinating, conducting, and monitoring the College examinations for the assessment of the trainees at various levels of their training profile; - i. recommendation for approval by the Council of the College of the formats of assessment and examination for the assessment of trainees at various stages of their training; - j. accreditation and recommendation for approval by the Council of the College of continuing medical education activities; - k. to keep in close liaison with the Academy Education Committee, post graduate medical education centres in hospitals and clinics, medical faculties of the Universities, specialist trainers and hospital chief executives; - 1. to form any subcommittee necessary for the purpose of carrying out any of the above functions.